 Sedona is located in northern Arizona, a two hour drive north of Phoenix.
-The best way to get to Sedona is to fly into Phoenix Sky Harbor International Airport (PHX) and rent a car to drive to Sedona.
+The best way to get to Sedona is to fly into Phoenix Airport (PHX) and rent a car to drive to Sedona.
 You will need a car during your time in Sedona to get to the hiking trails and restaurants, and it will be much cheaper to reserve the rental car ahead of time on Discover Cars from Phoenix.
 The drive from Phoenix to Sedona is beautiful since as you go up in elevation the landscape drastically changes.

 Where to Stay in Sedona

 Sedona has a range of airbnbs, resorts, and hotels ranging from budget to luxury.
 If you are looking to spend more time at the hotel enjoying the spa and pool then I recommend a resort like the Enchantment Resort.
-If you don’t intend to spend too much time at your accommodation and prefer to explore, Airbnb would be a great alternative with many suite, private rooms, and entire home options throughout Sedona.
+If you prefer to spend more time exploring, Airbnb would be a great alternative with many unique options throughout Sedona.